|

 Introduction

-ISO/IEC 27036 is a multi-part standard offering guidance on the managemnent of information risks involved in the acquisition of ICT goods and services from suppliers.
+ISO/IEC 27036 is a multi-part standard offering guidance on the management of information risks involved in the acquisition of ICT products (goods and services) from suppliers.

-The terms acquisition and acquirer are used rather than purchase and purchasing since the process, information risks and controls are much the same whether the transactions are commercial or not (e.g. one part of an organisation or group acquiring products from another, or using free/open-source products).
+The standards avoid referring to selling and buying since the issues are much the same whether the transactions are commercial or not e.g. when one part of an organisation or group acquires ICT products from another, or uses free/open-source products.

-- Scope & purpose: part 1 introduces all parts of this standard, providing general background information and introducing the key terms and concepts in relation to information security in supplier relationships, including “any supplier relationship that can have information security implications, e.g. information technology, healthcare services, janitorial services, consulting services, R&D partnerships, outsourced applications (ASPs), or cloud computing services (such as software, platform, or infrastructure as a service).”
+- Scope & purpose: part 1 introduces all parts of this standard, providing general background information such as the key terms and concepts around information security in supplier relationships, including “any supplier relationship that can have information security implications, e.g. information technology, healthcare services, janitorial services, consulting services, R&D partnerships, outsourced applications (ASPs), or cloud computing services (such as software, platform, or infrastructure as a service).”

-- The standard primarily takes the perspective of the acquirer, covering the acquirer’s information security concerns that ought to be addressed in relationships with upstream suppliers.
-[The supplier’s information risks when supplying downstream customers, or in relationships with partners, are not explicitly covered.]
+The standard primarily takes the perspective of the acquirer, covering the acquirer’s information security concerns that ought to be addressed in relationships with upstream suppliers.
+[The supplier’s information risks when supplying downstream customers, or in relationships with partners, are not explicitly covered e.g. disclosure and theft of sensitive intellectual property.]

 - Scope & purpose: part 2 specifies fundamental information security requirements pertaining to business relationships between suppliers and acquirers of various products (goods and services).
 It helps them reach a common understanding of the associated information risks, and treat them accordingly to their mutual satisfaction.

-- The introduction explicitly states that ISO/IEC 27036 Part 2 is not intended for certification purposes, despite having “Requirements” in the title and “shall” in the content [these are normally reserved words in ISO-land].
+The introduction explicitly states that part 2 is not for certification despite having “Requirements” in the title and “shall” in the content [these are normally reserved words in ISO-land].

-- The control measures recommended in part 2 cover various aspects of governance and business management (e.g. operations, HR management, IT management, relationship management, metrics) as well as information risk management (e.g. information risk analysis and treatment, security controls specification, security architecture/design, strategy).
+The controls recommended in part 2 cover various aspects of governance and business management (e.g. operations, HR management, IT management, relationship management, metrics) as well as information risk management (e.g. information risk analysis and treatment, security controls specification, security architecture/design, strategy).

 - Personal comments: although this is not intended to be a certifiable standard with formally-specified requirements that are mandatory for certification, wording along the lines of “The following minimum activities shall be executed by the acquirer to meet the objective defined at [a specific clause]” leaves little latitude for organisations to interpret, adapt and apply the standard according to their particular business situations and needs, despite an explanatory note: